Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 * Issue notes shall be considered as Promise progress notifications and Completable Future/promise resolution.
 Therefore they shall have a type and also support ``configuration`` attribute to pass computer-readable information.
 * If there is no worker which accepts the issue or a worker cannot process the issue then it gets assigned to the developer associated with the category.

+Consider leveraging scheduler for automated execution, or services shall take care of scheduling themselves.

 ## Completion notifications

 As an issue is a completable future or Promise, issues shall support completion notification processing - when all child issues of a particular issue get resolved/closed the issue shall either notify the assigned developer or proceed to automated execution.